-11
+Figure 11: Linking ModelSim to Quartus

 Under Assignment Settings Simulation.
 In the Test Benches Dialog Box, Click on New… Select the Test bench file to be added and Click Add.
 Name the test bench tb_dpram.
 Click OK.
-Note if 12 match your settings, then there is no need to make any changes.
+Note if Figure 12: Simulation Settings match your settings, then there is no need to make any changes.